jempico/dice-game-nodejs-mysql/README.md

-A REST API that can create, read, update and delete (CRUD OPERATIONS) a Mysql database.
+### A REST API that can create, read, update and delete (CRUD OPERATIONS) a Mysql database.

-Installation:
+## Installation:
 1. Run SQL file (dicegame_restapi.sql) locally.
-This will create a database called "Dicegame".
+You can use 'MySQL Workbench' for this purpose.
+This will create a database called "dicegame".
-2. Change environment variables with your local host, user and password.
+2. Change environment variables in the .env file, with your local host, user and password.
-3. Run the program (node app);
+3. Run the program (run 'node app' in your terminal).